 Urgency is helpful for emergency situations, such as suicidal employees or domestic violence cases.
 In addition to phone counseling sessions, which are most common, some EAPs also offer email assistance, live chat, video counseling, and in-person counseling sessions.

 Assistance obtained through an EAP is confidential.
 Employees can directly contact the EAP, without having to inform their employer.
 This reduces fear among employees that dealing with the personal problem might lead to them losing their job.

 An EAP helps with almost any issue on the personal or professional front that can affect an employee’s performance or productivity.
-Issues range from the very serious and urgent, such as suicide prevention, to simpler concerns, like struggling with work-life balance.
+Issues range from the very serious and urgent, such as suicide prevention, to simpler concerns, like struggling with work-life balance (more on these later).

 Michelle Hyle (name changed to protect anonymity) accessed her employee’s EAP to help her family through a separation:

 “I have used my employer’s EAP several times.
 The first time I used the EAP was for my son, who at the time was suffering from the results of his parents separating.
 I liked the process because it offered five free counseling sessions, the process was confidential, and they had great follow-up.
 Although I did not continue with the particular counselor due to his rates, I felt the program provided some breakthrough for my son in dealing with his anger.
 If I had not had the EAP, I think my work would have been affected because I would be searching for a solution for them during working hours.”

 A survey from the Family Work Institute shows that employees accessed EAPs most often for workplace stress and relationship issues:

 Some EAP providers go beyond the basic coverage noted above.
 For instance, some EAPs help employers create wellness programs, schedule group training sessions, and provide employees with referrals for child care and dependent care.
 The scope of the program depends on the size of your company and your budget.